xsodus/unity-ar-template/README.md

 8.Xcode Setup (Optional - Physical Device Deployment)

-9.Apple Developer Account: Xcode might prompt you to log in with your Apple Developer account for physical device deployment.
+9.Xcode might prompt you to log in with your Apple Developer account for physical device deployment.
 Follow the guide at https://developer.apple.com/help/account/get-started/sign-in-to-your-developer-account/ to log in and install the necessary certificates.

-10.Signing Configuration: Enable "Automatically manage signing" and ensure the correct team name is selected for app signing.
+10.Enable "Automatically manage signing" and ensure the correct team name is selected for app signing.
 Refer to https://developer.apple.com/documentation/xcode/adding-capabilities-to-your-app/ for more details.

-11.Device Selection: Choose your target iPhone (physical device) from the available options.
+11.Choose your target iPhone (physical device) from the available options.

-12.Run the Application: Initiate the app.
+12.Run the app.

 ## Testing